realhuman101/scss-animations/README.md

-# CSS Animations
+# SCSS Animations
- A bunch of CSS (used SCSS actually) animations I created to practice my SCSS
+ A bunch of SCSS/CSS animations I created to practice my SCSS